-The Municipality is an agent of the Department of Transport for the services of issuing of vehicle licenses.
-This also includes testing of vehicles as part of the vehicle licensing procedure.
-For this task, the Municipality retains 20% of revenue generated from these services, which does not cover its operational costs to perform the function.
-The Municipality continues to render traffic services in an effort to ensure the maintenance of highest safety standards.
+Municipality is an agent of Department Transport for the issuing of vehicle licenses which also includes testing of vehicles as part of vehicle licensing procedure.
+For this task the Municipality retains 20% of revenue generated from these services which does not cover its operational costs to perform the function.
+The municipality continue to render traffic services in an effort to ensure the maintenance of highest safety standards

-The Municipality is performing the function of Licensing & Registration Services and the following services were rendered to the community for the year under review:
+The Municipality is performing the function of Licensing & Registration Services and the following services were rendered to the community for the year under review.
 APPLICATION FOR LEARNER'S LICENSE

-NUMBER APPLIED TOTAL TESTED

-HOMBER AT LIED

-8 145 8 145
+NUMBER APPLIED TOTAL TESTED 8 145 8 145

-0 143 0 140